tobob/just-walking/content/blog/20190407/index.md

 ### Now some personal shit, you don't need to read this

 There are so many things I want to do and words I want to say.
 But they won't probably change anything.
-The decision has been made.
+The decision has been made (not by me).
 I thought that I'm a strong, wise man.
 I was nothing but an idiot, naive idiot.

 But we should be going forward?
 Right?